Elmer E. Hall: Early years

 Elmer E. Hall was born on April 20, 1890, in Rocky Bar, Idaho, the son of Nathaniel and Louise (née Lovell) Hall.
 His family moved to Baker City, Oregon, when he was a child, where he attended local schools.
 Hall enrolled at the University of Oregon in Eugene, Oregon, and graduated in 1915 with Bachelor of Science degree.
 He later attended Oregon State University in Corvallis, Oregon where he received a degree in mining sciences.
-After graduating, Hall worked in mining for a short time before enlisting as a private in the Marine Corps on May 31, 1917.
+After graduating, Hall worked in mining for a short time before enlisting as a private in the Marine Corps on May 31, 1917, a few weeks after the American entry into World War I.

 Hall trained at the Marine barracks at the Mare Island Naval Shipyard and also played guard on the unbeaten 1917 Mare Island football team, which went on to defeat the Camp Lewis Army team 19–7 in the 1918 Rose Bowl.

 Hall was later promoted to the rank of sergeant and assigned to officer training at the Marine Corps Officer Candidates School.
 He also received the Marine Corps Good Conduct Medal for his enlisted service.
 Hall graduated from the officer course on August 15, 1918, and was commissioned a second lieutenant on the same date.
 He was subsequently assigned to 13th Marine Regiment and arrived in France by September 25, 1918.
 Hall did not see combat and was stationed at Brest until the end of the war.

 Upon returning to the United States, Hall coached the Mare Island Marines football team, undefeated until their loss to the Great Lakes Navy Bluejackets in the 1919 Rose Bowl.
 The next 20 years were spent in various staff assignments, where he continued to play and coach football for the Marines.